johnylemon/laravel-searchable/readme.md

 ## Basic usage

-To enable searching for current query use `withSearch` trait:
+To enable searching for current query use `withSearch` scope:

 ```php
 ModelName::withSearch()->get();